What is the difference between the BioProject Committee and the Biography Project? Who are you anyway?

 OTHER WAYS TO HELP

-To the right of the biography, there is an e-mail link that will send us mail.
-Click the address and send the note.
+- To the left of the biography, there is an e-mail link where you can let us know.
+Click the address and send a message.
 If it is a simple typographical error, we will generally fix it right away.
 If it is more than that, we will contact the author and let him or her know of the issue.
 Either way, your efforts will help us.

 To go back to the BioProject Resources page, click here.